RedDoorAnalytics/msm.stacked/README.md

 The test results statistically significant at any usual level, thus the more flexible model seems appropriate.
-Predictions of state occupancy probabilities will not depent on the starting point:
+Predictions of state occupancy probabilities will not depend on the starting point:

 ``` r
 stacked.plot.msm(model = cav.msm.pw, tstart = 0, tforward = 3)